silverhadch/luced/README.md

 1. Download the install script
 2. chmod +x install.sh
 3. sudo ./install.sh
-Note that Testing and Alpha dont provide an executable.
+Note that Testing aka Dev and Alpha dont provide an executable.
 And the AUR branch has an Pkgbuild which will later be realesed on the AUR.